Bonkers (American TV series)

-Bonkers is an American animated television series and a spin-off short series called He's Bonkers which mainly aired in Raw Toonage, and was inspired by the film Who Framed Roger Rabbit (1988).
-The show originally aired from September 4, 1993 to February 23, 1994 after a preview of the series aired on The Disney Channel from February 28 to June 6, 1993.
-The 9 episodes of the Disney Channel preview aired in October 1993 in the original syndication.
-The original syndicated run was available as part of the programming block The Disney Afternoon.
+Bonkers is an American police procedural animated television series and a spin-off of the short series called He's Bonkers, which mainly aired in Raw Toonage, and was inspired by the film Who Framed Roger Rabbit (1988).
+The show originally aired from September 4, 1993, to February 23, 1994 after a preview of the series aired on The Disney Channel from February 28 to June 6, 1993.
+The nine episodes of the Disney Channel preview aired in October 1993 in the original syndication.
+The original syndicated run was available as part of the two-hour programming block The Disney Afternoon.
 Reruns of the show continued in syndication until 1996 and were later shown on Toon Disney until late 2004.

 Premise

 Bonkers D. Bobcat, a formerly popular cartoon star, had washed out of show business and became a cop.
 He was made the junior partner of Detective Lucky Piquel in the Los Angeles Police Department, a grim and ill-tempered human who hates toons.
 Throughout the series, the pair work together to solve crimes in the Hollywood, Los Angeles, California region.
 Bonkers repeatedly tried to win Piquel's praise, but usually just ended up ruining missions with his goofy antics, which would often prove to save the day.

-After working with Bonkers for several episodes, Piquel was given an FBI job in Washington, D.C., and was initially happy at finally being able to leave Bonkers, but finally realized that after all the time spent hating working with Bonkers he had grown to love him.
+After working with Bonkers for several episodes, Piquel was given an FBI job in Washington, D.C. by "New Partners on the Block" and was initially happy at finally being able to leave Bonkers, but finally realized that after all the time spent hating working with Bonkers he had grown to love him.
 He took along the police radio, the light, Toots and Fall-Apart Rabbit.
 At the end of the first "Lucky" episodes, Bonkers was given a second partner, the attractive cool-headed Officer Miranda Wright.
 Although also human, she was far more patient and tolerant of his antics than was Piquel.
 With Miranda, Bonkers was more the brunt of the slapstick.